circleci/circleci-docs/src-api/source/includes/_projects.md

 ### Improving Performance In Recent Job Requests Using the `Shallow` Parameter

-When making API requests for information about recent jobs, you may experience performance lag and a decrease in overall performance while the request is being processed by the server.
+When making API requests for information about recent job runs, you may experience performance lag and a decrease in overall performance while the request is being processed by the server.
 To improve performance, CircleCI recommends you pass the `shallow` parameter in your request.

-The example to the right shows a user request for recent job information.
-Notice that when the user passes the `shallow` parameter, a limited set of information is returned, thereby improving response time and minimizing performance lag.

 #### Sample Request Using the `Shallow` Parameter